EvanWang07/BaseTalonFXSwerveV2024/README.md

 **CHANGELOG**:  <br>
 &ensp;&ensp;1.
-CHANGED many of the subsystems to potentially reduce lag and CAN utilization  <br> &ensp;&ensp;1.
-CHANGED many arm constants to relate to the newly attached arm  <br> &ensp;&ensp;2.
-CHANGED the brake methods within Arms.java to use NeutralMode instead of StopMotor  <br> &ensp;&ensp;3.
-ADDED a new option to toggle the PID arm method used  <br> &ensp;&ensp;4.
+CHANGED (and subsequently, FIXED) the non-arm-callibration mode for arm movement  <br> &ensp;&ensp;2.
+CHANGED many of the subsystems to potentially reduce lag and CAN utilization  <br> &ensp;&ensp;3.
+CHANGED many arm constants to relate to the newly attached arm  <br> &ensp;&ensp;4.
+CHANGED the brake methods within Arms.java to use NeutralMode instead of StopMotor  <br> &ensp;&ensp;5.
+ADDED a new option to toggle the PID arm method used  <br> &ensp;&ensp;6.
 CHANGED Vision.java to become adapted to swerve drive, but it is likely VERY bad as or right now  <br>
 **ISSUES & POTENTIAL ERRORS**:  <br>
 &ensp;&ensp;1. *Potential* issue with arm angle offset values bugging the code  <br> &ensp;&ensp;2.
 The original PID within the Arms.java instant command method **has accuracy issues**  <br>